Foreman overview and concepts

 • What compute resources do I need for my hosts? – Apart from provisioning bare-metal hosts, you can use various compute resources supported by Foreman.
 To learn about provisioning on different compute resources see Provisioning hosts.

 8.3.
-Content sources
+Content lifecycle

 Foreman provides features for precise management of the content lifecycle.
 A lifecycle environment represents a stage in the content lifecycle, a Content View is a filtered set of content, and can be considered as a defined subset of content.
 By associating Content Views with lifecycle environments, you make content available to hosts in a defined way.